-All governors will read 'Keeping Children Safe in Education' in its entirety.
+All governors will read 'Keeping Children Safe in Education' in its entirety and take part in regular safeguarding training including online safety.

 Section 15 of this policy has information on how governors are supported to fulfil their role.

 5.4 The Principal